CSE237SP25/project-latimore_thomas_weitzner/README.md

 For each iteration you should answer the following:

 What user stories were completed this iteration?
-* Customers should be able to exit (from the login page) which will stop the running of the program https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/45
-* refactor bank and menu classes into smaller methods https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/69
-* Teller should be able to create an account https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/21
-* General debug small issues https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/87
-* Teller should be able to log out of profile https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/90
-* Transaction history should be saved between sessions https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/74
-* All unit tests should pass https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/91
-* A customer is not able to log back in immediatley after logging out (Fix this issue) https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/73
-* Users should be able to access their previous accounts https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/75
+* Users should be able to open a savings, checking, or money market account. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/54
-* Bank customers should be able to check account balance https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/3
-* Customers can reset their username https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/36
-* The date/time of a transaction should appear in the transaction history https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/62
-* Menu should display bank name: Bear Banks https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/61
-* Menu format should be the same for the login and account menus https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/49
+* Savings and money market accounts earn a specific amount of interest, which is compounded once daily. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/7
-* Users should be able to select which account they want to review the transaction history for https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/67
+* Users should be able to see the interest rates for savings and money market accounts. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/58
-* customers should be able to select which account should be renamed https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/66
-* User should be able to select which account they deposit into https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/52
+* Savings and money market accounts have some specified minimum balance. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/55
+* Main menu is subdivided into multiple different menus which are linked to from the main menu.
+Specifically, we have the login menu, the teller menu, and the user menu.
+All of these redirect back to the main menu. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/51
+* When a user has no accounts open, they can not make a deposit and in general have limited menu options. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/26 https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/32
+* We added more tests of the main user menu. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/70
+* The bank and menu classes in general are refactored so that the methods and files are smaller. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/69
-* user should be able to select which account they are withdrawing from https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/53
+* TENTATIVE: A customer should be asked to create security questions when setting up a profile which are then used when the password is reset https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/60
-* Teller should be able to see all user accounts and amounts in them https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/22
-* Customer should be able to log out https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/44
-* Customers shouldn't be able to put in or have an overflowing amount of money https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/38
+* TENTATIVE: Users can add personal information such as phone number, email address, etc. that is saved and can be added to later. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/50

 What user stories do you intend to complete next iteration?

-* Accounts should earn interest on any deposited funds at a specified rate	https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/7
-* Different account types [savings, checking, money markets] should be offered to the customer when opening an account https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/54
-* Accounts should earn interest on any deposited funds at a specified rate https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/7
-*  There should be a high minimum balance to open a money market account and it should earn more interest https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/55
-* Customers should only be able to view a balance of an account when an accounts are open https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/32
-* Customers should have to open an account BEFORE making a deposit https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/26
-* Main menu should be subdivided into mutliple different menus which are linked to from the main menu.
-Submenus should be able to navigate back to the main menu. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/51
-* The bank should offer a loan based on the personal information in your profile https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/56
-* Customers should be able to open an adjunct or dependent account with its own login information (for a kid, old person, etc) https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/57
-* A customer should be asked to create security questions when setting up a profile which are then used when the password is reset https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/60
+* N/A

 Is there anything that you implemented but doesn't currently work?
 * All code on the development branch works as intended.
 We have a few pull requests open that might not be merged in by the time of the peer review on some of the issues in "next iteration".
-* Creating a new teller logs current Teller out, this has been fixed in a pull request that is currently open
 * Some users might need to create a folder `bankapp.bankResources.transactionHistoryStore` for the saving transaction history between sessions to operate properly.

 What commands are needed to compile and run your code from the command line (please provide a script that users can run to launch your program)?